jimmycann/json-invoices/readme.md

 For development tools and building:

-2. Run `npm install` within the project root directory in Terminal.
+2. Run `yarn` or `npm install` within the project root directory in Terminal.
-3. Change directory `cd ./public` and run `npm install ` again for the client side dependencies.
+3. Change directory `cd ./public` and run `yarn` or `npm install` again for the client side dependencies.
 4. Back to project root `cd ../`
 5. Run `npm start:dev` to start the server.
 6. Run `npm run build:watch` to run webpack and watch for changes.
 6. Run `npm test` to run Karma tests and watch for changes.
 7. Run `gulp build:watch` to process our stylesheets.
 Webpack also sees there changes and modifies the bundle.

-## e2e testing with Protractor

-From the project root run `protractor ./e2e/protractor.conf.js`

-In order to run Protractor tests you'll need to have the `protractor` command available on your PATH.
-Install with the entry `npm install protractor -g` if you haven't already.

-You'll also need Java in order to be able to run the tests.

-For Mac users there is a know issue with Protractor and Java.
-Currently the recommendation is to install Java via [Brew](http://brew.sh/).

-`brew update`
-`brew cask install java`

 ## Structure

-- `/public/components` contains a sub-directory for each component, holding source JS, styles and views.
+- `/public/components` contains a sub-directory for each component, holding source JS and views.
+- `/public/style` contains a sub-directory for each style component, folder scss for the source styling and css for the compiled version.
-- `/public/dist` is the directory for compiled JS and CSS
+- `/public/dist` is the directory for webpack compiled JS and CSS
+- `/routes` API and models definition
 - `/.config/.env` stores global variables for the server
+- `/.config/.db` Database connection params

 ## Scripts